-Current students - Students who have personal or family immigration concerns and need assistance with academic issues, financial aid or other University issues should contact Aliza Frame, Director of International Student Services and Student Immigration Advocate.
-Aliza meets with individual students to learn about their situation and inform them about options and resources.
-Aliza serves as the official advocate who helps students navigate processes with faculty members, staff members, the Petitions Committee and other committees and offices.
+Current students - Students who have personal or family immigration concerns and need assistance with academic issues, financial aid or other University issues can connact the CDI for personal and confidential support.
+The CDI can serve as an advocate in students navigate processes with faculty members, staff members, the Petitions Committee and other committees and offices on and off campus.

 Prospective students - DePauw welcomes applications from all prospective students.
 Any student who has questions about applying to DePauw and their immigration status should contact Loutfi Jirari, Associate Dean for Student Academic Life and Director of International Recruitment.
 You can find additional application information for prospective students in DACA status and prospective students in undocumented immigration status on these webpages.

 You can find Loutfi in Admission and Financial Aid, located in the Emison Building at 204 East Seminary Street, at firstname.lastname@example.org or (765) 658-4547.

 Institutional level – Center for Diversity and Inclusion staff participate in strategic planning to provide proactive support to DACA and Undocumented students, as well as provide ongoing diversity and inclusion educational programming for all of campus.

 Define American DePauw Chapter- This group serves as a student group dedicated to addressing national, local, and campus immigration policy and barriers that exist for undocumented and DACA recipients.